 The private ownership of big cats, such as lions and tigers, remains a huge animal welfare and human safety issue.
 Between 5,000 – 10,000 big cats are estimated to be in private ownership in the U.S.1

 However, the actual number is unknown, as there is no federal law or comprehensive regulatory system in place to document how many captive-bred big cats are kept by private owners.
 Instead, laws and regulations on private ownership of exotic animals fall to state governments and vary wildly by state, creating confusion, loopholes, and an ineffective method for regulating these dangerous wild animals.
+This is why we need to pass the Big Cat Public Safety Act (H.R.263/S.1210)!

 Big cats like lions and tigers are not simply larger versions of a domesticated house cat.
-These species have specific needs that a private household and life in cage will never be able to fulfill.
+These species have specific needs that a private household and a life in cage will never be able to fulfill.
 As naturally wild animals, owners attempt to “tame” big cats through cruel handling and barbaric treatment, including declawing and defanging them, thus crippling and subjecting the cats to a life of chronic pain and debilitation.
 Even with these extreme measures, big cats retain their wild instincts and many accidents and deaths have occurred over the years involving the owners and general public.
 Too often such incidents result in the big cat’s death.

 Sanctuaries today are filled to capacity with big cats who were either: relinquished to them by owners who could no longer afford to feed and care for the animals; confiscated by law enforcement due to neglect, abandonment, or animal cruelty; or rescued from exploitative roadside zoos, circuses, exotic animal auctions, and other public attractions.